 - 1. The Bursar shall be responsible for the safe custody of the Common Seal and the muniments of the College. - 2.
-The Common Seal shall not be affixed to any writing or document which has not previously received the sanction of the Governing Body, except for any writing or document belonging to any class of writings or documents in respect of which the Governing Body have given general sanction in advance.
-Every writing or document needing to be sealed shall be brought before the Governing Body for sanction or for report of sealing made in accordance with the prior general sanction of the Governing Body.
+The Common Seal shall not be affixed to any writing or document which has not previously received the sanction of the Council, except for any writing or document belonging to any class of writings or documents in respect of which the Council have given general sanction in advance.
+Every writing or document needing to be sealed shall be brought before the Council for sanction or for report of sealing made in accordance with the prior general sanction of the Council.
 The Bursar shall ensure that a record is kept of documents sealed. - 3.
-The Common Seal shall not be affixed to any writing or document except in the presence of a member of the Governing Body and of the President or of a deputy appointed by him.
+The Common Seal shall not be affixed to any writing or document except in the presence of a member of the Governing Body and of the President or of a deputy appointed by them.